 Dumbbell Curl superset with Triceps Dips: 6 x 12

-As I stated above, Nubret was not wedded to a program or routine designed for a long-dead foreigner living so unlike his own it may have well from from another star system, and he rarely did the same workout from week to week.
-This, then, is simply an outline of what a typical day might have looked like, all of which assumes The Black Panther didn’t get a bug up his ass to train his brachialis for 6 hours while singing patriotic French songs and nibbling on bits of horse.
+As I stated above, Nubret was not wedded to a program or routine designed for a long-dead foreigner living so unlike his own it may have well from another star system.
+He rarely did the same workout from week to week.
+This, then, is simply an outline of what a typical day might have looked like.
+All of which assumes The Black Panther didn’t get a bug up his ass to train his brachialis for 6 hours while singing patriotic French songs and nibbling on bits of horse.

-We come, then, to the other side of the coin- Mel Hennessey, who stood a mere 5’5″ but competed at 220 and 242 and moved some ridiculous poundages with what was by all accounts the most deliberate, slow, and precise form ever witnessed on the bench.
+We come, then, to the other side of the coin- Mel Hennessey, who stood a mere 5’5″ but competed at 220 and 242 and moved some ridiculous poundage’s with what was by all accounts the most deliberate, slow, and precise form ever witnessed on the bench.
 Interestingly, Mel Hennessey is described, physically, not unlike Nubret.
-According to Verne Hollister, “incredibly and massively muscled that he could be a competitor for the most muscular title in a physique contest,” and according to Anthony Ditillo, “when it comes to thick, dense, heavy muscular development plus pleasing shape and the power to match, Mel Hennessey stands above ALL his contemporaries of the present day and his competitors of the past when it comes to physical impressiveness.”
+According to Verne Hollister, “incredibly and massively muscled that he could be a competitor for the most muscular title in a physique contest".
+According to Anthony Ditillo, “when it comes to thick, dense, heavy muscular development plus pleasing shape and the power to match.
+Mel Hennessey stands above ALL his contemporaries of the present day and his competitors of the past when it comes to physical impressiveness.”

 Though he never competed as a bodybuilder, Hennessey didn’t train unlike a bodybuilder.
 He trained between three and six days a week, alternating what amounted to powerlifting and bodybuilding days.
-If he was training six days a week, Hennessey would do all three power lifts on Monday, Wednesday and Friday, then assistance movements on Tuesday, Thursday and Saturday (Ditillo), and if he was training four days a week, he’d train heavy on Tuesdays and Thursdays and do “light” bodybuilding stuff on Thursdays and Sundays” (Hollister).
-As you’ll see, “light” is an exceptionally relative term when it comes to Hennessey’s training, and no matter what the day, Hennessey always had the bench press in mind- it was his baby, and he treated it like a tiny little baby Jesus with bones made of glass and the brain of Stephen Hawking.
+If he was training six days a week, Hennessey would do all three power lifts on Monday, Wednesday, and Friday, then assistance movements on Tuesday, Thursday, and Saturday.
+If he was training four days a week, he’d train heavy on Tuesdays and Thursdays and do “light” bodybuilding stuff on Thursdays and Sundays” (Hollister).
+As you’ll see, “light” is an exceptionally relative term when it comes to Hennessey’s training.
+No matter what the day, Hennessey always had the bench press in mind- it was his baby, and he treated it like a tiny little baby Jesus with bones made of glass and the brain of Stephen Hawking.

-As this is an article about bench pressing, I suppose I might as well divulge Hennessey’s favorite bench press assistance exercises, lest you guys decide to abduct and behead me like I’d suggested to an ISIS fan that a caliphate in the 21st century was a pretty stupid idea.
-The movements Hennessey used to increase his bench were not unlike those found in any 1970s bodybuilding routine- heavy front dumbbell raises, ultra-heavy side lateral raises, lying laterals for rear delts, dumbbell concentration curls, dips, lying and standing triceps extensions (on which he worked up to a ridiculous 300 lbs), pushdowns, pulldowns, and bent over rows with dumbbells, on which he always started out light and finished with a set of 5-10.
+As this is an article about bench pressing, I suppose I might as well divulge Hennessey’s favorite bench press assistance exercises.
+Lest you guys decide to abduct and behead me.
+Like I’d suggested to an ISIS fan that a caliphate in the 21st century was a stupid idea.
+The movements Hennessey used to increase his bench were not unlike those found in any 1970s bodybuilding routine.
+Heavy front dumbbell raises, ultra-heavy side lateral raises, lying laterals for rear delts, dumbbell concentration curls, dips, lying and standing triceps extensions (on which he worked up to a ridiculous 300 lbs.), pushdowns, pulldowns, and bent over rows with dumbbells.
+On which he always started out light and finished with a set of 5-10.

-Not unlike what some current powerlifters do, Hennessey would front-load his program with assistance work and then gradually reduce it as the contest drew near, to allow for more heavy bench pressing.
-He felt that the assistance movements initially hold back your one rep max in the bench, but they build a very strong foundation, so when you reduce the assistance movements and focus more on the heavy singles, the increased mass from dumbbell work allowed him to handle far bigger poundages (Ditillo).
-That is the problem with most lifters, in Hennessey’s mind- most guys avoid the assistance work at the beginning and focus too heavily on training the big three exclusively, which just leads them to hit their limits faster and limits their overall gains.
-Training the way he did, however, steady and consistent gains over time were always coming.
+Not unlike what some current powerlifters do.
+Hennessey would front-load his program with assistance work and then gradually reduce it as the contest drew near.
+To allow for heavier bench pressing.
+He felt that the assistance movements initially hold back your one rep max in the bench.
+However, they build a very strong foundation.
+So when you reduce the assistance movements and focus more on the heavy singles, the increased mass from dumbbell work allowed him to handle far bigger poundage’s.
+That is the problem with most lifters.
+In Hennessey’s mind- most guys avoid the assistance work at the beginning.
+They focus too heavily on training the big three exclusively.
+Which just leads them to hit their limits faster and limits their overall gains.
+Training the way, he did, however, steady and consistent gains over time were always coming.

-So, there you have it- two examples of guys with completely disparate goals and physiques, yet they both managed 500 lb bench presses without the aid of dead Russians, stupid internet programs, form check videos, or ultimately useless information from Pubmed.
-Instead, they built their badass bench presses through brutally hard work, doing what they enjoyed, and actively thinking about, modifying, and adapting their training to their needs.
+So, there you have it- two examples of guys with completely disparate goals and physiques.
+Yet they both managed 500 lb. bench presses without the aid of dead Russians.
+Furthermore, stupid internet programs, form check videos, or ultimately useless information from Pubmed.
+Instead, they built their badass bench presses through brutally hard work.
+Doing what they enjoyed, and actively thinking about, modifying, and adapting their training to their needs.
 Lemmings don’t bench press 500.
 Badasses do.
 Stop being a tiny goddamned rodent and get your honey badger on.